wangyg19/CMBProbe/README.md

 ```
 to generate the AC discrepancy map for Commander 2015.

 All the generated data are in .mat format and stored in the same folder where the program scripts are in.
+For initial test, try Nside for AC discrepancy map equal to 8 and degree L = 20.

 ## Acknowledgements